himanthroyal-ai/Rice_Leaf_prediction/README.md

-# Rice_Leaf_prediction
-Image based rice leaf disease detection using deep learning for fast and accurate crop diagnosis.

 # Rice Leaf Disease Prediction – Deep Learning Project

 Welcome to the **Rice Leaf Disease Prediction** repository!
 This project demonstrates a complete deep-learning pipeline that identifies rice leaf diseases from images.
-Inspired by your earlier project structure , this repository highlights practical machine learning and image classification skills used in real-world agriculture applications.
+Inspired by your earlier project structure , this repository highlights practical machine learning and image classification skills used in real-world agriculture applications.Image based rice leaf disease detection using deep learning for fast and accurate crop diagnosis.

 # Project Requirements